SIGHPC-SYSPROS/OrganizationalDocs/SIGHPCSystemsBylaws.md

 **Article XII: Amendment and Election Procedures**

 1\.
-All proposed changes to these Chapter Bylaws shall be approved by the majority vote of the members of the Chapter, the ACM SIGGHPC Executive Committee, the ACM Local Activities Manager and the ACM Chief Operating Officer.
+All proposed changes to these Chapter Bylaws shall be approved by the majority vote of the members of the Chapter, the ACM SIGHPC Executive Committee, the ACM Local Activities Manager and the ACM Chief Operating Officer.